yoyo-123y/php_app_001/Challenges.md

 ## String Methods

 1. Write a program that takes a user's name and prints it in uppercase.
-2. Cereate a function that extracts the first three characters from a given string and return the result.
+2. Create a function that extracts the first three characters from a given string and return the result.
 3. Check if a word contains the letter `"a"`.
 4. Replace all spaces in a sentence with `"-"`.